jwindawi/dao-governance/README.md

 My initial approach to blockchain governance was through my dissertation research.
 That project (completed 2021) examined blokchain as a potential form of general purpose technology, and asked how such a technology diffuses in its early stages.
 I answered this broad question by focusing on the social organization of individual projects, and more specifically on the technology's implications for organizational structure and governance.

+This background provided a platform for my more recent work for Rook DAO, where I have used a combination of desk research as well as user and participant research as core inputs into refining the governance process.

 *Academic research*

 [Dissertation paper on blockchain protocol governance](https://github.com/jwindawi/governance/blob/main/windawi_governance_paper.pdf)